intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-camera.rst

     As modes differ for each sensor, menu items are not standardized by this control and are left to the programmer.

+``V4L2_CID_ROLL_ABSOLUTE (integer)``
+    This control describes the camera rotation along the image viewing axis in degrees.
+Values range from -180 to +180, the default is zero.
+Positive values rotate the camera clockwise, negative values counter-clockwise.